dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 		}
 	}
 ```
-Following query ensures authors which has post field should also have text field in it.
+Following query ensures authors which has post field should also have text subfield in it.
 ```graphql
 queryAuthor {
 		reputation